brianglass/anastasis/files/wednesday_matins.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now.</span> <span style="color:red">Cross-Theotokion.
 The soldiers watching.</span>

-The spotless Ewe-lamb, seeing the Lamb and Shepherd hanging dead upon the tree, cried out with tears, and lamenting as a mother aid, Â‘How shall I hymn your condescension, my Son,<span style="mso-spacerun: yes">  </span>which is beyond understanding, and your voluntary sufferings, my God supremely good?Â’
+The spotless Ewe-lamb, seeing the Lamb and Shepherd hanging dead upon the tree, cried out with tears, and lamenting as a mother aid, ‘How shall I hymn your condescension, my Son,<span style="mso-spacerun: yes">  </span>which is beyond understanding, and your voluntary sufferings, my God supremely good?’

 <span style="color:red">Canon of the Cross, whose acrostic is:</span>
 I shall be saved by the Cross of the Master who suffered.
 Joseph.

 <span style="color:red">Ode 1.
 Tone 1.
 Irmos.
-To the tune of</span> Â‘Christ is bornÂ’.<a href="#_ftn8" id="_ftnref8"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[8]</span></a>
+To the tune of</span> ‘Christ is born’.<a href="#_ftn8" id="_ftnref8"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[8]</span></a>

 Delivered from bitter slavery, Israel crossed the impassable as on dry land.
 Seeing the enemy drowning, as to a benefactor he sang a hymn to God who works wonders with uplifted arm, for he has been glorified.<a href="#_ftn9" id="_ftnref9"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[9]</span></a>